 Stapleton was founded by Mithorne Tomkins and William J. Staples in the 1830s.
 The two men purchased the land from the Vanderbilt family and developed it into a commercial center and tourist destination.
+The neighborhood was within the Village of Edgewater, part of the Town of Middletown.
 The neighborhood still contains some brick row houses from the 19th century, with stores on the first floor and living quarters above.
 Stapleton was famous for its breweries, which took advantage of the nearby spring water; the two largest brewers were Bechtel and R & H Brewery.
 In 1919, when the United States adopted Prohibition, R & H survived by brewing a “near beer,” which contained almost no alcohol and was therefore legal.

-The town first purchased this property for public use in May 1867.
+The Town of Middletown first purchased this property for public use in May 1867.
 New York City acquired it after consolidation in 1898.
 In 1981, Wright Street was closed off and added to the park, along with a small triangle on the opposite side of the street.
 This increased the park’s area by a third of an acre, bringing it to 1.777 acres.

 The Edgewater Village Hall, a historic structure built in 1877, stands in Tappen Park.
 Following consolidation, it served as the First Municipal Court House of Staten Island and later as offices for the Board of Health and Youth, the Richmond County District Attorney’s Office, the Stapleton Child Health Clinic, and the New York State Children and Family Services Department.
 The building was designated a City landmark in 1968.